| |

 • Desktops

-• You should easily be able to view the screens to monitor what your students are doing.
+• Obviously, you should be able to view the screens easily to monitor what your students are doing.

 • You will also need to consider access to plugs, the length of your cords, and where you have adequate surface space.

-• Dangling cords can be a tripping hazard.
-They also tend to get tugged or tangled.
+• Also, dangling cords can be a tripping hazard.
+Additionally, they tend to get tugged or tangled.
 Clip them up.

-• Computers should be far enough apart that students can easily maneuver in and out of their seat.
+• Computers should be far enough apart that students can easily maneuver in and out of their seats.

 • Mobile Devices

-• You will need to have a place to store and charge devices.
+• You will need a place to store and charge devices.
 Plastic drawers work well.
-You can drill a hole through the back of the drawers to feed the cord through.
+Drill a hole through the back of the drawers to feed the cord through.
 Hide a power strip behind the drawers to create a charging station.

-• Some districts require mobile devices to be locked up when you’re out of the room.
+• Check to see if your district requires mobile devices to be locked up when you’re out of the room.
 It’s important to know what the policies are and what you are liable for if something does happen.

-• If you have a sink or water fountain in your room, think about the potential splash zone when deciding where to store mobile devices.
+• Additionally, if your room has a sink or water fountain, consider the potential splash zone when deciding where to store mobile devices.

 • Headphones

-• Where will you store the headphones when they are not being used?
-If you don’t have a plan, they are likely to be left dangling from the computers.
+• First, consider where you will store the headphones when they are not being used.
+Don’t leave them dangling from the computers.

-• Command Strip Hooks can be stuck on the side of the computers to provide a place to hang the headphones.
+• Another way to store them is to use Command Strip Hooks.
+Stick them on the side of the computers to provide a place to hang the headphones.

-• With mobile devices, you probably will want to store headphones separately.
-Although, if you are storing your mobile devices in plastic drawers you could store one device and one set of headphones in each drawer.81fZsnr4lUL._SX425_
+• You should probably store headphones separately if you’re using mobile devices.
+However, if you store your mobile devices in plastic drawers, you could store one device and one set of headphones in each drawer.

 • Cords

-• Dangling cords pose a tripping hazard.
+• Obviously, dangling cords pose a tripping hazard.
 Try to clip them to the wall or underside of the desk.

-• You can label your cords to make it easier to set up the computers each year.
+• Label your cords to make it easier to set up the computers each year.
 The little plastic clips from bread bags work great for this.

 • Logins & Passwords

-• Passwords and login information can be put on laminated cards for each student.
-The cards can be stored in a pocket chart or hole-punched and put on a small ring.
+• Passwords and login information can be printed on laminated cards for each student.
+Store the cards in a pocket chart or hole-punch them and put them on a small ring.

 • Make sure to keep a master copy of logins for yourself.